hellodeborahuk/dosha-quiz/README.md

 # Stumbling blocks

 To get the initial design and questions up was relatively straightforward.
 Where I got stuck was with trying to count how many of each button had been clicked (a, b or c).
 Whichever had the most clicks was the answer.
 I reached out to the community for some guidance and was given some direction which helped me figure out how to do this.

-# To figure out

-- Work out how the results get saved
-- On question 11, onClick goes to results page
-- results page works out percentage for dosha result
-- results 'find out more' button goes to 1 of 6 pages with information about that dosha, duel dosha, tri dosha
+I filtered the results array and used the length of the filtered array to count the a, b and c's.
+To work out which was clicked the most I used if statements.

+# Further development

+I want to create a pie chart with results in to show what percentage of each dosha someone is.